 Protestors are entitled by law to rally their opinions on matters.
 We do experience protestors on occasions at the front of our clinic.
 They generally protest on the council land near Logan Road so we cannot do anything to move them out of that area.
-However, if they are on our property or approach you and talk to you, we can have the police arrest them.
+However, if they are on our property or approach you and talk to you, we can have the police come and assess the situation.

 Can I get financial help for your services?

 You can call Children by Choice (1800 177 725) who may be able to assist you financially.
 Financial assistance is not guaranteed and is based on individual circumstances.

 If I have had a surgical termination and have taken a pregnancy test that has turned up positive, does this mean I am still pregnant?

 Pregnancy tests can still be positive for up to two weeks following a surgical termination.